 Notes: This course is cross-listed as CH 610 and is cross-leveled at the undergraduate level as HI 362/REL 362.

-For the online version of the course there is a class limit of 20 students and preference is given to those living outside of Calgary.
+Online course has a class limit of 20 students and preference is given to those living outside of Calgary.